sky-uk/gdp-hydra-terraform/README.md

 ## Variables
 ### Azure Authentication

-The following properties are required for authenticating into the Azure platform to create resources.
+The following properties are required for authenticating with the Azure platform to create resources.
 See the Authenticating section above for more information on creating credentials

  Name | Description | Type | Default | Required |
 |------|-------------|:----:|:-----:|:-----:|